formsy/formsy-material-ui/README.md

 ## Known Issues

-`required` is not being enforced on directly on the SelectField component, it does correctly affect `canSubmit` state however, so use that to disable the submit button as in the example above.
+`required` is not being enforced directly on the SelectField component, it does correctly affect `canSubmit` state however, so use that to disable the submit button as in the example above.

 ## Release History

 * 0.1.0 Initial release
 * 0.1.1 Fix exports
+* 0.1.2 Babelify same!

 ## Acknowledgements
 Based on an example from: https://github.com/rblakeley/pro-camper/blob/master/app/components/Form.js